Rim-driven thruster

 The rim-driven thruster, also known as rim-driven propulsor/propeller (or RDP) is a novel type of electric propulsion unit for ships.
 The concept was proposed by Kort around 1940, but only became commercially practical in the early 21st century due to advances in DC motor controller technology.
-As of 2017, commercial models of between 500 kW and 3MW are available from manufacturers such as Rolls-Royce, Schottel, Brunvoll, Voith, Van der Velden, etc.
+As of 2017, commercial models of between 500 kW and 3 MW are available from manufacturers such as Rolls-Royce, Schottel, Brunvoll, Baliño, Voith, Van der Velden, etc.

 Principle

 The rim-driven thruster is a marine propeller that does not use a central hub for transmission of the driving torque.
 Conventional hubcentric propellers typically use a shaft driven by a turbine, a diesel engine or an electric motor.
 The more recent podded drives consist of a propeller driven by a conventional electric motor into an azimuthable gondola under water, but they still incorporate a traditional hubcentric propeller.

 The blades of the rim-driven thruster, by contrast, are mounted on an outer ring rather than a central hub.
 The ring constitutes the rotor of an electric motor and sits within a surrounding stator, which is also ring-shaped and creates the necessary torque.
 Rotor and stator are water tight and the whole unit operates submerged.
 Similar to an azipod, a rim-driven thruster can be designed to be fixed, retractable and/or azimuthing.